-April 20th draws near, and with this particular date comes a celebration day that is of paramount importance for every cannabis enthusiast in the world.
-In countries where the use of marijuana has already been legalized, people treat 4/20 as an occasion to celebrate this important moment in our history.
-For the rest of the world, where cannabis remains illegal, 4/20 is a manifesto and a call to action.
+April 20th draws near and with this particular date comes a celebration day that is of paramount importance for every cannabis enthusiast in the world.
+In countries where the use of marijuana is already legal, people treat 420 as an occasion to celebrate this important moment in our history.
+Throughout Canada, where cannabis is now legalized, the call to celebrate 420 is comes in many different forms.

 Get Prepared for 420: Grab Our 420 Product Pack at a great price!

-How to celebrate 4/20 in Canada?
-What are the best places to light up during that day?
+So, what are the best places to light up a blunt during that day?
 And most importantly, where did the 420 term come from?

 It’s history time, folks!